blib-la/runpod-worker-comfy/README.md

 ## Quickstart

-- 🐳 Use the latest release of the image for your worker: [timpietruskyblibla/runpod-worker-comfy:2.1.3](https://hub.docker.com/r/timpietruskyblibla/runpod-worker-comfy)
+- 🐳 Choose one of the three available images for your serverless endpoint:
+  - `timpietruskyblibla/runpod-worker-comfy:3.0.0-base`: doesn't contain any checkpoints, just a clean ComfyUI image
+  - `timpietruskyblibla/runpod-worker-comfy:3.0.0-sdxl`: contains the checkpoints and VAE for Stable Diffusion XL
+  - `timpietruskyblibla/runpod-worker-comfy:3.0.0-sd3`: contains the medium checkpoint for Stable Diffusion 3
 - ⚙️ [Set the environment variables](#config)
 - ℹ️ [Use the Docker image on RunPod](#use-the-docker-image-on-runpod)